python-ops-org/python-ops/KT/murthy/exercise-8-8-18/add_large_small_other.md

 ```

-## Function to find the smallest number in a list
+## Bash Script to find the smallest number in a list

 ```